 Every day from 9.15am till 5.15pm our specially trained team of female workers provides emotional and practical support to women and children affected by domestic violence and abuse.

-Our webchat facility is now also available and is open when you see the speech bubble icon in the bottom right of the screen.
+Our webchat facility is open when you see the speech bubble icon in the bottom right of the screen.
 It’s open Monday to Friday 10am-4pm.
 You can chat anonymously with a trained member of staff.